TheChosenStranger/Linux/Handheld Gaming console/README.md

 **Using Arduino as a Gamepad**

 For this purpose, [Joystick library](https://github.com/MHeironimus/ArduinoJoystickLibrary) was used.
 The gamepad also supports tilt control.
-So, we used a gyroscope and [Adafruit_MPU6050 library](https://github.com/adafruit/Adafruit_MPU6050) and [Adafruit_Sensor library](https://github.com/adafruit/Adafruit_Sensor).
+So, we used a gyroscope with [Adafruit_MPU6050 library](https://github.com/adafruit/Adafruit_MPU6050) and [Adafruit_Sensor library](https://github.com/adafruit/Adafruit_Sensor).

 The idea is simple, a switch is used to turn on/off tilt control.
 When turned on, Arduino will read left/right acceleration and send normal left/right button signal to the Raspberry Pi.

 **Assembling Hardware**

-To be added later.
+*Automatic Audio Redirection*

+The console has built-in speakers, and an external audio jack for the user.\
+To switch off the built-in speakers when headphones are attached, we used the following circuit:

+Circuit image will be added.

+*Case*

+The **Hardware Design** folder contains files for 3D printing.
+Both faces (Top and Down) are divided into 2 parts that should be joined together.\
+It is greatly recommended to use heat sinks for the Pi and position it to face the fan.